Principles of PBPK Modeling

 Absorption

-Substances not administered intravenously, generally have to be absorbed before being available in the systemic circulation.
-The most common route of administration for which absorption is a very important issue, is oral (per os, PO) administration.
-Factors such as gastric emptying and intestinal transit time, stability and solubility of a substance or formulation, as well as the permeability across the intestinal wall based on passive and active transport processes are important for the fraction of a substance that is absorbed into the systemic circulation.
-Bioavailability is further determined by potential first pass metabolization as described below.
+Substances not administered intravenously generally must be absorbed before being available in the systemic circulation.
+The most common route of administration for which absorption is a critical issue is oral (per os, PO) administration.
+Factors such as gastric emptying and intestinal transit time, stability and solubility of a substance or formulation, as well as the permeability across the intestinal wall based on passive and active transport processes, are essential for the fraction of a substance absorbed into the systemic circulation.
+Bioavailability is further determined by potential first-pass metabolism as described below.
 Historically, a plug-flow-with-dispersion model was used in PK-Sim® [93].
-From version 5.0 on, a compartmental gastro-intestinal model is used, which is further detailed and discussed in [79] and [80].
+From version 5.0 on, a compartmental gastrointestinal model is used, which is further detailed and discussed in [79] and [80].

 Distribution

-After having reached the systemic circulation, the compound may distribute into tissue and organs, which leads to a decrease in the plasma concentration.
+After reaching systemic circulation, the compound may distribute into tissues and organs, decreasing the plasma concentration.
 The (apparent) volume of distribution is an important PK descriptor, theoretically defined as the volume in which the total amount of drug would need to be uniformly distributed to produce the given plasma concentration of a compound.
 However, the physiological processes that determine this volume may be complex.

-The relative contribution of different processes to distribution also depends on the type of molecule.
-For small molecules, the blood endothelial in the different organs often does not constitute a major distribution hurdle.
-An exception is the very important blood-brain barrier.
-For larger molecules such as biologics endothelial permeation can have a significant impact on the PK and additional processes such as the lymph flow is important for recirculation.
+The relative contribution of different processes to distribution also depends on the type of the molecule.
+The blood endothelium in the different organs often does not constitute a major distribution hurdle for small molecules.
+An exception is the significant blood-brain barrier.
+For larger molecules such as biologics, endothelial permeation can significantly impact the PK, and additional processes, such as lymph flow, are important for recirculation.

 Metabolism

-Generally, the liver is considered as the most relevant organ for biotransformation.
+Generally, the liver is considered the most relevant organ for biotransformation.
 However, most metabolizing enzymes are also expressed in various other organs, even though often to a lower extent.
-Nevertheless, extra-hepatic metabolization can be very important.
+Nevertheless, extrahepatic metabolism can be very important.
 Mucosal clearance in the intestinal wall is just one prominent example.
-Together with first pass clearance in the liver this process also influences the bioavailability of a substance 77.
+Together with first-pass clearance in the liver, this process also influences the bioavailability of a substance [77].

 Metabolism is generally an active and substance-specific process.
-While the enzyme equipment is a property of the organism, it has to be considered for each substance which enzymes are relevant.
-Further details on modeling metabolization in PK-Sim® [are described in ADME Properties.
+While the enzyme equipment is a property of the organism, it has to be considered for each substance for which enzymes are relevant.
+Further details on modeling metabolism in PK-Sim® are described in the section ADME Properties.

 Excretion/Elimination

-Just as the metabolization processes, the transporter "equipment" is a property of each individual organism.
-It has to be considered for each substance which transporters are relevant and whether or not the substance is subject to glomerular filtration.
+Just like the metabolization processes, the transporter "equipment" is a property of each individual organism.
+For each substance, it has to be considered which transporters are relevant and whether or not the substance is subject to glomerular filtration.
 Further details on modeling excretion and elimination in PK-Sim® are described in ADME Properties.

 PBPK model parameterization

-Besides this general information on mammalian physiology, PBPK models make use of generic distribution models.
-Using these models, only a few basic physico- chemical parameters of the substance such as molecular weight, lipophilicity, and protein binding can be used to determine relevant passive processes such as permeabilities across membranes and partition coefficients between compartments in order to describe the PK behavior.
-Additional parameters are required for the representation of active processes such as transport or enzyme- catalyzed metabolization.
+Besides this general information on mammalian physiology, PBPK models use generic distribution models.
+Using these models, only a few basic physicochemical parameters of the substance, such as molecular weight, lipophilicity, and protein binding, can be used to determine relevant passive processes, such as permeabilities across membranes and partition coefficients between compartments, to describe the PK behavior.
+Additional parameters are required for the representation of active processes, such as transport or enzyme-catalyzed metabolization.

 Last updated